Summer Research Fellowship

 • Fellowship-related travel costs covered

-• Visa support letters available
+• Short-term visa support letters available

 Past fellows have gone on to positions at AI safety labs, UK AISI, academia, and independent research.